California Farm Tractor Accident Lawyer

 Pursuing Monetary Damages Through an Accident Claim

-In addition to reimbursement of medical costs, you can seek reimbursement for your lost income.
+In addition to medical costs, you can seek reimbursement for your lost income.
 If the tractor accident impacted your salary or hourly wage, you could pursue recovery of those lost funds.
 This includes time missed from work by using vacation days and sick days.
 In addition, you can seek compensation for future wages if your injuries are so severe that a doctor has determined you cannot return to work.
-You can also pursue damages for the emotional strain and psychological damage associated with suffering a serious injury in a tractor accident.
+You can also pursue damages for the emotional strain and psychological damage associated with suffering a severe injury in a tractor accident.
 These damages are commonly referred to as “pain and suffering” damages.

 Evaluating Your Tractor Accident Injury Case

-If you are thinking about filing a personal injury claim against the tractor manufacturer, the farm owner, or another part, you may be asking yourself, "what exactly is my personal injury case worth?"
+If you are thinking about filing a personal injury claim against the tractor manufacturer, the farm owner, or another party, you may be asking yourself, “What exactly is my personal injury case worth?”
 The answer depends on the specific facts of your case.
-The amount of damages you could reasonably expect to recover is influenced by the amount of economic and non-economic damages you suffered from the accident.
+The amount of damages you could reasonably expect to recover is influenced by the economic and non-economic damages you suffered from the accident.
 For example, someone who suffers a traumatic brain injury is totally incapacitated and will require a lifetime of medical care is more likely to recover a substantial sum of money than someone who suffered a soft tissue low back injury.
 Another influencing factor is the amount of available insurance coverage.
 This will depend on which parties could potentially be held liable for causing the accident.

 Pursuing Financial Recovery Even if You Are Partially at Fault